 Southern Tea Cakes have an incredibly powerful and colorful history within the African American community.
 Culinary historians say the cookie may have been slaves’ version of the English tea cake.
 With very little supplies, enslaved Africans took what was available and made their own version.
 Tea cakes became a comfort food and then a special treat during the holidays.
 With many families migrating North at the end of slavery, many foods of the South by slaves were left behind.
 Families wanted to begin new traditions and leave behind reminders of oppression.
-But fortunately, Southern Tea Cakes were a tradition that continued through the years.
+But fortunately, the Southern Tea Cakes recipe were a tradition that continued through the years.

 They are buttery, rich, subtly sweet, and soft.
 Their bottoms are light golden brown and barely crisp, while the edges are slightly chewy.
 Am I making you hungry yet?
 Everything you love about dessert is rolled into this recipe, and you won’t believe how simple it is to make that happen.